ValladolidBlockchain/Token-ICO/README.md

 # Token-ICO

-First steps in the contratc building of and ICO and a Token for ValladolidBlockchain with future utilities
+First steps in the contratc building of and ICO and a Token for ValladolidBlockchain with future utilities.

+For now experimental but deployed at ethereum main-chain.